 Ways to Use a HECM

-- Buy your retirement dream home with half down and make no monthly mortgage payments on it.
+- Buy the retirement home which suites your goals with half down and make no monthly mortgage payments on it. (*)

 - Re-model your home to accommodate aging limitations.